Cryliss/go-cors/docs/misconfigurations/ORIGIN_REFLECTION.md

 ## Description

-Short: Host allows any origin to make requests to it.

-Detailed: Blindly reflect the Origin header value in `Access-Control-Allow-Origin headers` in responses, which means any website can read its secrets by sending cross-orign requests.
+Host allows any origin to make requests to it by blindly reflect the Origin header value in `Access-Control-Allow-Origin headers` in responses, which means any website can read its secrets by sending cross-orign requests.

 **Severity**: High